klaeufer/ghedutils/README.md

 Purpose:

 - accept pending invites
-- clone matching repos into directories named by userid
+- list or clone matching repos into directories named by userid

 *This is a work in progress.*